BtcLayer/Cosmos/UPGRADING.md

 #### `x/params`

-* The `x/params` module has been depreacted in favour of each module housing and providing way to modify their parameters.
-Each module that has parameters that are changable during runtime have an authority, the authority can be a module or user account.
+* The `x/params` module has been deprecated in favour of each module housing and providing way to modify their parameters.
+Each module that has parameters that are changeable during runtime has an authority, the authority can be a module or user account.
 The Cosmos SDK team recommends migrating modules away from using the param module.
 An example of how this could look like can be found [here](https://github.com/cosmos/cosmos-sdk/pull/12363).
 * The Param module will be maintained until April 18, 2023.
 At this point the module will reach end of life and be removed from the Cosmos SDK.

 #### `x/gov`